Nevermorr3/DOTABUFF-Web-Scrape/README.md

 - Thank you for your understanding.

 ## License
 This project does not have a specific license.
 It means that users are not granted any rights to use, modify, or distribute the code.
-If you plan to share or collaborate on this project, consider choosing an open-source license to clearly communicate the permissions and restrictions.